The Square (restaurant): Reception under Howard's tenure

 James Villas of Town & Country in June 1996 praised "Howard's brilliant, highly personal approach to modern British cookery" that had resulted in "intelligent, well-balanced" dishes.
 The Times restaurant critic Sheila Keating in November 1997 described his dishes as "exquisitely complex", which she found was one of reasons for the first Michelin star (1994).
 Another reviewer of The Times in October 2003 praised Howard's "striking modern twists" on French classical cuisine, like "seared loin of venison with deep-fried quail's egg and a salad of beetroot and apple".

 The Square earned its second Michelin star in January 1998.
-It had also held four Rosettes by AA plc from 2007 to 2016 and eight out of ten by the Good Food Guide from 1999 to 2016.
+It had also held four Rosettes by AA plc from 2007 to 2016 and scored eight out of ten in the Good Food Guide from 1999 to 2016.
 The Square was also awarded the BMW SquareMeal Restaurant of the Year in 2001 and 2007 and ranked seventh Britain's best restaurant at the 2012 National Restaurant Awards.

-The Times named The Square in October 2003 one of top twenty "Haute cuisine restaurants" and in March 2007 one of top ten "restaurants for wine".
+The Times named The Square in October 2003, one of top twenty "Haute cuisine restaurants" and in March 2007 one of top ten "restaurants for wine".
 The Times ranked the restaurant out of top 100 British restaurants number 12 in 2010 with a score of 9.63 out of ten, number 15 in 2011 with a 9.57 score, and number 18 in 2012.
-The Times in 2013 ranked it fifth out of top ten restaurants for desserts and number 22 out of top 100 British restaurants with a 9.57 score, noting Howard's unwillingness "to tamper with the classic French flavour combinations, tried and tested over generations" and criticism toward "modern restaurant cooking [that] has a tendency to ".
+The Times in 2013 ranked it fifth out of the top ten restaurants for desserts and number 22 out of the top 100 British restaurants with a 9.57 score, noting Howard's unwillingness "to tamper with the classic French flavor combinations, tried and tested over generations" and criticism towards "modern restaurant cooking [that] has a tendency to overcomplicate.
 The Times ranked it down to number 35 in 2014 with a score of 9.54 and then number 42 in 2015 with a 9.52 score, praising its " 'highly innovative' cuisine".